19th C. or earlier

 68½” H. 52½” W. 16” D.

 This cabinet was made for a temple or monastery in Tibet.
 Because of their largely nomadic existence, most ordinary Tibetans had little if any furniture.
 Small tables were used to serve food and drink, and often double as altar table on which offerings could be placed.
-Chests were made for more affluent members of society to store precious things, and for monasteries and temples which needed large cabinets to store the vast quantities o precious silks, thangkas, and Buddhist scriptures accumulated through trades and donations.
+Chests were made for more affluent members of society to store precious things, and for monasteries and temples which needed large cabinets to store the vast quantities of precious silks, thangkas, and Buddhist scriptures accumulated through trades and donations.

 To create their designs, Tibetan painters used mineral pigments suspended in animal glue, mixed by hand and applied warm.
 A relatively limited range of colors was available prior to the 19th C. The most frequently used were green, dark blue or blue-green, deep red, orange, yellow, as well as white and black.
 Pigments of brighter and lighter shades were only available by early 20th C. The dark pigments used on the present cabinet point to it being of an early age.
-In addition to paint, the Tibetan artisan made use of gesso to create raised designs and textured surfaces, which produced a very rich embossed effect.
+In addition to paint, the Tibetan artisan used gesso to create raised designs and textured surfaces, which produced a very rich embossed effect.
 Furthermore, he finished the cabinet with a coat of transparent shellac to intensify the colors of paint and to provide some protection.
-With age the shellac turned yellow and brown, making the colors underneath darker and warmer in tone, providing a richer patina.
+With age, the shellac turned yellow and brown, making the colors underneath darker and warmer in tone, providing a richer patina.